288: No Such Thing As An Elephant In The Airport

 And they put a bucket of food they liked at one branch of the Y, and they put a bucket of food they didn't like at the other branch of the Y, and they could identify it.

-So, do they have they have the best smell of any mammal that we know of?
+So, do they have the best smell of any mammal that we know of.
+I reckon they do.

 And it's so sensitive that, for instance, there was another experiment where they showed that they can distinguish between different people.

-And if you hold up a Maasai tribesperson's clothes, then the elephant freaks out and starts bashing its trunk at the same time.
+And if you hold up a Maasai tribesperson's clothes, then the elephant freaks out and starts bashing his trunk at the moment.
 It's amazing, isn't it?
 It's absolutely incredible.

-Well, it just sounds a lot more cruel than my experiment
+Well, it just sounds a lot more cruel than the experiment by the ride.
+So blind 100

 You're not going to get approval.
 Isn't it great to know that it does have the best sense of smell given how big its nose is?